grousseaufr/CmcChallenge/README.md

 ## Architecture

-I used the "ASP.net core with Angular" project model in Visual Studio to generate the application.
+I used the "ASP.net core with Angular" project template in Visual Studio to generate the application.
 <br>
 <br>
 I used a clean architecture, composed of 4 different projects.